 Dear Colorado Friends,

 If you’re in the proximity of Kremmling, these classes CPW presents are a great way to get started hunting or fishing.
 There will be other opportunities throughout the state.
 I’ll share them as I see the announcements.
-GET OUTSIDE, hunt, fish, shoot, and savor everything our great state has to offer. ~Mia
+GET OUTSIDE, hunt, fish, shoot, and savor everything our great state offers. ~Mia

 Women-only hunting and fishing class offered in Kremmling, register now